 - It is lightweight meaning it can be bullied by heavier winds

 The second issue is storage space.
 While the Sevylor Quikpak K1 does have a netted cargo area in the front it would only be sufficient to store maybe a six-pack or beverages at most.
 There is a bit of area behind the seat but it appears to be uplifted by a bladder meaning it would be hard to balance something on it.
+If you were looking for an inflatable boat that has better control in the water take a look at the Sea Eagle 330 line.

 What Customers Say

 Some of the main complaints directed towards the Coleman Sevylor Quikpak K1 is the fact that the nose would not keep a straight line while paddling.
 One customer pointed out that despite it having two smaller fins the on-water performance was inferior to the Intex K1 inflatable kayak.
-The main reason why is because, despite having one skeg, the Intex tracked better due to the fact that it is longer in width.
+The main reason why is because, despite having one skeg, the Intex tracked better due to the fact that the fin is longer in width.
 I too can confirm this when paddling on my inflatable board.
 Without the long tracking skeg, the board is much more sensitive to paddle strokes in the water.
 As soon as the longer skeg is put on these issues disappear.

 Sea Eagle 330